What is a traditional tenancy agreement?

 - Our Retail Marketing Manager for more specific support on how to drive footfall to your pubs, retail standards and retail marketing tips.

 - Specialists in wine and catering to support you in developing a cost-effective business with food and wine ideas bespoke to your business.

 - A whole variety of training: licensing, responsible retailing, beer & cellar quality and marketing.

-- Free pub website as part of the main Robinsons website to showcase your pub, upload menus, share events, select campaigns to email out to your customers, store a database and links to social media.
+- Free pub website as part of the main Robinsons website to showcase your pub, upload menus, share events, store a database, links to social media and more.

 - Digital marketing, social media and PR support to help you promote your pub.

 The cost depends upon the size of the pub, its current turnover, location and the furniture/ fittings you will be purchasing.
 Typical 'ingoing costs' range from £12,000 to £100,000 (exc.
 VAT) comprised of: Bond + stock at value + advance rent + contractual charges + fixtures and fittings.
 Typical rents payable bi-weekly by Direct Debit.
 A bond will be required upon signing the agreement.
 The level of the bond is likely to be between £6,000 and £10,000.

 It’s true what they say: you only get out what you put in.
 Your pub is your business.
 So your earnings will depend on the size of the pub, its location, the services you offer, the events you run, and your customers.
 The more effort you put in, the more profit you are likely to make.

 What are the terms of trading?

 We operate a Full Tie on purchases of all wet products.
 Payment for products at our standard wholesale prices is normally due 14 days in arrears by Direct Debit.
 The price list and any discount structure agreed will continue throughout the term of the agreement subject to us updating the price and product list from time to time.